LinkClink/Most-1-band-the-bridge/README.md

-# Synchronization (Solution) of passage over 1-band the bridge - realisation in Java with semafors.
+# Synchronization (Solution) of passage over 1-band the bridge - realisation in Java with semaphores.
 Projekt wykorzystania semaforow do symulacji przejazdu przez waski most Realizacja w Java.